rockero-cz/rockero-wiki/en/database.md

 Indexes are database structures that allow for faster retrieval of data.
 They work by creating a separate data structure that points to the location of the data in the database.
 When a query is run, the database can use the index to quickly find the relevant data instead of having to search the entire database.

-> **Pro tip:** Just use indexes on any columns that are frequently queried or used in joins and your database's performance will be improved.
+> **Pro tip:** Just use indexes on any columns that are frequently queried or used in joins and your database performance will be improved.

 # Migrations